Divorce in TN

 Other cases in which a contested divorce can prove more appropriate to address someone’s needs and goals are if you suspect that your spouse is hiding assets.
 Involving a judge can prompt the other party to tell the truth more readily.
 Given the significant impact that each spouse’s asset can have on the division of marital property and various financial support, making sure that both parties are truthful about their assets is central to fair divorce proceedings.

-What Are Acceptable Grounds for a Contested Divorce?
+What Are Acceptable Grounds for a Contested Divorce in TN?

 If you and your spouse choose to file for a contested divorce, you need to base it on an acceptable ground.